camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03a-process-engine-concepts.html.md

 ### Suspending Process Definitions

-Suspending a process definition disables it temporarily in that it cannot be instantiated while it is suspended.
+Suspending a process definition disables it temporarily, i.e., it cannot be instantiated while it is suspended.
 The `RuntimeService` Java API can be used to suspend a process definition.
 Similarly, you can activate a process definition to undo this effect.

 ## Process Instances